pverkade/ariana/README.md

 ## Project structure

-At a high level, the structure loolks roughly like this:
+At a high level, the structure looks roughly like this:

 ```
 ariana/